microsoft/hi-ml/docs/source/examples.md

 ### Uploading the input files manually
-An alternative to writing the dataset in AzureML (as suggested above) is to create them on the local machine, and upload them manually directly to Azure blob storage.
+An alternative to writing the dataset in AzureML (as suggested above) is to create them on the local machine, and upload them from there directly to Azure blob storage.

 This is shown in [examples/7/inputs.py](examples/7/inputs.rst): This script prepares the CSV files and uploads them to blob storage, in a folder called `himl_sample7_input`.
 Run the script: